bradeneliason/PumasDocs.jl/docs/src/index.md

     the Software on a reasonable number of computers to conduct your evaluation provided that you are the only individual using the Software and only one copy of the Software is in use at any one time.
-(c) EDU LICENSE.
-If You obtained the Software pursuant to an EDU license, you
-    may use the Software only for educational and teaching purposes, as specified on Julia Computing download website or in the documentation related to the distribution.
+3. EDU LICENSE.
+If You obtained the Software pursuant to an EDU license, you may use the Software only for educational and teaching purposes, as specified on Julia Computing download website or in the documentation related to the distribution.
 NOTWITHSTANDING ANYTHING TO THE CONTRARY